 A breach of the rule against perpetuities will result in the settlor’s wishes not being properly fulfilled.

 The rule against perpetuities was originally framed as a common law rule.
-Later it was established by a statute called the Perpetuities and Accumulations Act 1964.
-This act has recently been amended by the Perpetuities and Accumulations Act 2009.
+Later it was established by the Perpetuities and Accumulations Act 1964 (PPA 1964), which was amended by the Perpetuities and Accumulations Act 2009 (PAA 2009).

 Rule against accumulations

 The rule against excessive accumulations applies where a disposition carries a duty or a power to accumulate income.
-This means that income is added to the capitol which forms the original trust or monies left in a will have income added to it rather than being distributed.
+This means that income is added to the capital which forms the original funds left in a will, rather than it being distributed.